 Already, sales managers are looking ahead to next year and anticipating what trends they can expect to see.
 How can sales teams prepare for the year to come?
 What sales processes are likely to change and what’s likely to remain the same?

-We’ve analyzed the state of sales at the start of the year and researched how sales teams have reacted to the pandemic, identifying 11 sales trends that are set to continue into 2024 and beyond.
+We’ve analyzed the state of sales at the start of the year and researched how sales teams have reacted to the pandemic, identifying 11 sales trends that are set to continue into 2025 and beyond.
 By adapting your processes and procedures based on this sales trends analysis, you can be in the best position as we prepare for the new year.

-Increase in adoption of new technology
+Increase in adoption of new technology, especially AI

 Many sales managers are willing to spend money on new tools and technology that can improve their team’s performance.
-Analysis carried out by Gartner revealed that worldwide IT spending is projected to total $5.1 trillion in 2024, an increase of 8% from 2023.
+Analysis carried out by Gartner revealed that worldwide IT spending is projected to total $5.74 trillion in 2025, an increase of 9.3% from 2024.

 Increase in training and skill development